-Each time your softener regenerates, its resin tank is flushed with a salt solution that is discharged to the sewer system Several options are available to reduce the amount of salt used to regenerate your softener.
+Each time your softener regenerates, its resin tank is flushed with a salt solution that is discharged to the sewer system.
+Several options are available to reduce the amount of salt used to regenerate

-- If your softener regenerates on a timer, consider switching to a high efficiency softener that regenerates with a meter.
-Metered water softeners track the amount of water you use and regenerate only when needed. - 2.
-Increase the time between regeneration cycles.
-If your softener uses a timer, increase the settings gradually, a day at a time, until you notice hardness effects, such as less sudsing, for two cycles.
-Then set the timer back one day.
-If your softener uses a meter, increase the settings 100 gallons at time the control of the cycles.
-The hardness are feeched to be a cycles, then at this meter that the cycles, then - Consult with an expert.
+If your softener regenerates on a timer, consider switching to a high efficiency softener that regenerates with a meter.
+Metered water softeners track the amount of water you use and regenerate only when needed.

+2. In locase the time terms of the set of

+Consult with an expert.
 Have your softener tuned up by a qualified water softener representative.
 What Are The Benefits?

-- Reducing sait use helps the environment.
-High chloride concentrations can be harmful to aquatic plants and animals.
-Minimizing the amount of chloride released to the environment allows our streams and rivers to remain healthy, and their beauty and recreational benefits can continue to the environment. - You save money.
-An efficiently running water softener uses less salt and less water, plain and simple.
+Reducing salt use helps the environment, High chloride concentrations can be harmful to aquatic plants and animals.
+Minimizing the amount of chloride released to the environment allows our streams and rivers to remain healthy, and their beauty and recreational benefits can continue to be enjoyed by everyone.

+You save money.
+An efficiently running water softener uses less salt and ess water, plain and simple.
 You can realize savings of 30% to 50% or more without noticing a difference in your water quality.

-Thanks for Your Help
+Thanks for Your Help!

 Our goal is to reduce the amount of chloride entering the environment by reducing the rate of salt used by water softeners.
 Your efforts, although perhaps seemingly small, will aid in collectively reducing the release of chloride to our local streams and rivers.
-Call us with your questions at 222-1201 or visit us on the web at madsewer.org.
+Call us with your questions at 222-1201 or visit us on the web at madeaver.org.